 Now I can no longer look at my rococo flag without seeing vulvas, and I have a pretty good idea why the cover was rejected (I won’t tell my cover designer, though, not wishing to plant the upsetting idea in her head).
 I doubt the person or algorithm at Facebook responsible for flagging the image was personally put off by it.
 It’s enough they had grounds for presuming it to be universally offensive and liable to cause “negative viewer sentiment.”

-In case you doubt Facebook’s impressive capacity to ferret out potentially offensive imagery posted on its site in order to shield its now two billion users from distress, we’ll revisit another item that came up in the news recently, the case of the “napalm girl.”
+Facebook’s ingenious capacity to ferret out offensive imagery to shield its now two billion users from distress even extends to harmless Christmas cards.
+But let’s revisit a more notorious example that came up in the news recently, the case of the “napalm girl.”
 If you know anything about the Vietnam War, anything at all, Kim Phúc’s photo will probably come to mind, the naked screaming nine-year old girl running from a napalm attack (as photographed by Nick Ut at Trang Bang on June 8, 1972).
 It’s the single most iconic image of the war.
 Due to uncertainty about “fair use” of copyrighted material I’m not including it here, but you can call it up on Wikipedia and countless other news sources.
 But not Facebook.
 After a Norwegian news organization put the image on its Facebook page, it was removed.

 The photo remains disturbing all right, above all to Americans, in that it captures the face of US state violence on the receiving end, the lopsided devastation experienced by a much smaller and comparatively defenseless country, in a single stark horrifying image.
 To refresh the forgetful, three to four million Vietnamese along with Cambodians and Laotians were killed by American forces, at least half of whom were civilians; another two to three million were wounded.
 Wrap your head around these figures for a moment.
 In contrast, Americans suffered a mere sixty thousand military deaths and no civilian casualties (as there were no attacks on US territory).